q3769/conseq4j/README.md

 It may seem counter-intuitive for a concurrent API, but the implementation of conseq4j does not have to be thread-safe.
-In fact, for simplicity and separation of concerns, the default implementation is not thread-safe in that it provides no guarantee of access order in case of multi-thread racing conditions in client-side task submission.
+In fact, for simplicity and separation of concerns, the default implementation is not thread-safe in that it provides no guarantee of access order in case of multi-thread racing conditions during client-side task submission.

-It is the API client's responsibility and concern how tasks are submitted to conseq4j.
+It is the client's concern and responsibility that how tasks are submitted to the conseq4j API.
 If execution order is imperative, the client - either single or multi-threaded - has to ensure that tasks are submitted in proper sequence to begin with.
 Fortunately often times, that is naturally the case, e.g., when the client is under the management of a messaging provider running a single caller thread.
-Otherwise, if the caller is multi-threaded, then the client needs to ensure the concurrent caller threads have proper access order to conseq4j.
-This can be as trivial as setting up a [fair lock](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/locks/ReentrantLock.html#ReentrantLock-boolean-) to safeguard the conseq4j API invocation; it is a client-side activity nonetheless.
+Otherwise, if the caller is multi-threaded, then the client needs to ensure the concurrent caller threads have proper access order to the conseq4j API.
+This can be as trivial as setting up a [fair lock](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/locks/ReentrantLock.html#ReentrantLock-boolean-) to safeguard the conseq4j invocation; it is a client-side activity nonetheless.

 Once the proper task submission sequence is ensured by the API client, it is then conseq4j's concern and responsibility that further processing of the submitted tasks is executed in the meaningful order and concurrency as promised.

-### Style 1: Summon a sequential executor by its sequence key, and use the executor as with a JDK [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).
+### Style 1: Summon a sequential executor by its sequence key, and use the executor as with a JDK ExecutorService.

 This API style provides the client with a sequential executor of type `ExecutorService`.
 Consider using this style when you need the syntax and semantic richness of